syednuman42/Syed-Numan-Portfolio/README.md

 ### Tasks Performed:
-- Imported the data and read about the Background of the Data
+- Imported the data and researched about the background of the data.
 - Explored Fandango Displayed Scores versus True User Ratings
 - Compared Fandango Ratings to Other Sites